becatini/ebs-volumes_unattached/README.md

-# Script to List all EBS Volumes Unattached
+# List all EBS Volumes Unattached

+This repository contains the code to list all EBS volumes unattached.

+## The Tool

+This bash script will read all AWS accounts and regions assigned to the AWS Organizations, then create a csv file which contains all unnatached EBS volumes.

+## Tool Diagram

 ```mermaid
 graph TD